jfarley248/MEAT/README.md

 ### Known issues
-Unknown iTunes dependancy
+* Folder timestamp preservation
+* Can't preserve birth time of files on Linux only
-iOS 9 bugs - Don't have device so can't test directly
+* iOS 9 bugs - Don't have device so can't test directly

-### Things to do in the future
+### Things to do in the future - Ranked
+* Add post processors
+* Add ability to containerize - ZIP, TAR, AFF4
+    * I tried to containerize while processing, but zipfile and tar don't allow me to keep appending blocks to individual files
+* Add keyword searching while processing or after
+* Add hash matching while processing or after
-* Add Android support
+* Add Android support (Some code can already do this, but I don't have a device to test on)
 * Add ability for the user to specify block device for android physical acquisitions
 * Add support for iTunes backups
-* Add Unix and MacOS support (email me if you want this!)
+* Add MacOS support (message me if you want this!)

 ### Special Thanks
 * BlackStone Discovery